kubernetes/kubernetes/cluster/images/etcd-version-monitor/README.md

 - docker run --net=host -i -t staging-k8s.gcr.io/etcd-version-monitor:0.1.3 /etcd-version-monitor

 To run this as a pod on the kubernetes cluster:
-- Place the 'etcd-version-monitor.yaml' in the manifests directory of kubelet on the master machine.
+- Place the 'etcd-version-monitor.yaml' in the manifest's directory of kubelet on the master machine.

 *Note*: This tool has to run on the same machine as etcd, as communication